 - Can you bring new ideas to the team?

 - Are you a problem solver in the real world?

 3. A College Degree Is Not A Guarantee For Your Skills

-Because both these big giant companies were created by college dropouts.
-They didn’t have a degree but still made a life – And a really GRAND LIFE at that.
-But what Mark Zuckerberg and Steve Jobs had at that time were skills and passion.
+Because college dropouts created both these big giant companies, they didn’t have a degree but still made a life – And a really GRAND LIFE at that.
+But what Mark Zuckerberg and Steve Jobs had at that time were skills, perseverance, and passion.

 4. College Graduates Are Just A Clone For Corporates